Akshay7773/interview/html_css.md

-## Q.1 What is the difference between HTML and HTML5?
+## Q.1 What is the difference between HTML4 and HTML5?
 What problems did HTML5 solve?
 Here’s a **short, interview-ready answer**:

 ---